 ABC inventory analysis

-This method divides inventory into A, B and C categories.
+This method divides inventory into A, B, and C categories.
 The highest profit-deriving inventory is placed in category A, followed by B and C, with lower and the lowest profit-yielding capacity, respectively.

 If you are sure about your sales, you can order items in bulk.
-This method may lead to cost-savings.
+This method may lead to cost savings.

-This technique involves a retailer and a wholesaler (consignor), where the wholesaler sells goods to the retailer (consignee) without any upfront payment.
+The consignment technique involves a retailer and a wholesaler (consignor), where the wholesaler sells goods to the retailer (consignee) without any upfront payment.
 The consignor owns the goods until the time the consignee sells them.
 The payment to the consignor is made only after the sale is done by the consignee.

 This technique does not hold inventory.
 Instead, when products are delivered at the warehouse, they are immediately prepared for shipment and are reloaded into trucks for further delivery.